systemswatch/process-watch/README.md

 <img src="documentation/global-system-processess-profiler-settings.png" alt="Global System Processes Profiler Settings" width="600" height="112">

 ### Quick Notes

+* If you are using systemd and the supplied `process_watch.service` file make sure to change the user and group to your choosing.
 * Logs are stored in `/usr/local/process_watch/logs`
 * Each profiler has its own log file.
-* If you need to run Process Watch as a non-root user simply modify the systemd file swapping root for your user.
-* If you need to run your Process Watch action as a non-root user enable it via sudo in your action shell script.
 * If you need access to see the contents of individual Profiler Configuration files they are located at `/usr/local/process_watch/watch_list` under the configuration file name you provided upon creation.
-* We are still looking at how to take action on a process CPU utilization since often times it will spike to 100% however that doesn't mean it needs action taken.
+* CPU actions are not their yet because we are still looking at the proper situation to take action on a process CPU utilization since often times it will spike to 100% however that doesn't mean a process needs action taken.